GSA/digitalgov.gov/content/posts/2014-04-14-announcing-fbopen-government-opportunities-made-easier.md

 ---
-url: /2014/04/14/announcing-fbopen-government-opportunities-made-easier/
 date: 2014-04-14 1:00:55 -0400
 title: 'Announcing FBOpen: Government Opportunities Made Easier'
 summary: 'Today we&rsquo;re announcing our first product launch: FBOpen, a set of open-source tools to help small businesses search for opportunities to work with the U.S. government.
 On the surface, FBOpen is a website: fbopen.gsa.gov is a simple, Google-style page where you can search available federal contracts and grants.
-We&rsquo;ve used the latest in search'
+We&rsquo;ve used the latest in'
 authors:
   - alison-rowland
   - aaron-snow